patelrr/india2019_server/README.md

 # india2019_server
-Server Repo for India 2019
+Server Repository for India 2019

+This is build using Nodejs and Expressjs.

+And for database - postgreSQL is used